-SECT.
-VI.
-And be it further enacted by the authority aforesaid, That if any person shall, within seven years next after the sale of any lands, as herein before directed, appear, and make claim thereto, in manner aforesaid, and establish his, her or their title to the same, as herein after directed, in such case, and not otherwise, such person shall be entitled to receive from the Treasurer of this state, by virtue of a warrant for the same, signed by the President, or in his absence by the Vice-President, in Council, all such monies as the commonwealth shall have received on the sale of such lands, after all charges thereon be deducted; and if any person, within five years next after the sale of such goods and chattels as aforesaid, shall make his or her claim, in manner herein before directed, and establish his or her right thereto, as herein after provided, he or she shall, in like manner as in the case of real estate, by warrant of the President or Vice-President, in Council, receive all such monies as had been received by the commonwealth for the same goods and chattels, after all charges thereon he deducted.
+[Section V.] (Section VI.
+P. L.) And be it further enacted by the authority aforesaid, That if any person shall within seven years next after the sale of any lands as herebefore directed appear and make claim thereto in manner aforesaid and establish his, her or their title to the same as hereinafter directed, in such case and not otherwise such person shall be entitled to receive from the treasurer of this state by virtue of a warrant for the same signed by the president or in his absence by the vice-president in council all such moneys as the commonwealth shall have received on the sale of such lands after all charges thereon be deducted, and if any person within five years next after the sale of such goods and chattels aforesaid shall make his or her claim in manner hereinbefore directed and establish his or her right thereto as hereinafter provided he or she shall in like manner as in the case of real estate by warrant of the president or vice-preseident in council receive such moneys as had been received by the commonwealth for the same goods and chattels after all charges thereon be deducted.

-SECT.
-VII.
-Provided always, That if, at the time of sale as 1787. aforesaid, any person having claim to the goods and chattels, or to the lands, so sold as aforesaid, be out of this state, covert baron, im- Proviso, in favour of prisoned, an infant, or insane, such person, if an inhabitant of this claimants state, shall be allowed, in the case of goods and chattels, two years, disabilities, and, in case of real estate, four years, to be computed from and after the return of such claimant into this state, becoming discovert, at large, attaining to full age, or recovering sound mind and memory, as the case may be, to make his or her claim to such estate respectively; and that any person having claim to such real or personal estate, who, at the time of such sale, shall not be an inhabitant of this state, yet be of full age and of sane mind and memory, such person, continuing to reside elsewhere, shall be allowed to make his or her claim, as aforesaid, within five years, to be computed from and after the sale of the goods and chattels, and seven years, to be computed from and after the sale of the lands, by such person so claimed.
+(Section VII.
+P. L.) Provided always, That if at the time of sale as aforesaid any person having claim to the goods and chattels or to the lands so sold as aforesaid be out of this state, covert baron, imprisoned, an infant or insane, such person, if an inhabitant of this state, shall be allowed in the case of goods and chattels two years, and in case of real estate, four years, to be computed from and after the return of such claimant into this state, becoming discovert at large, attaining to full age or recovering sound mind and memory as the case may be, to make his, or her claim to such estate respectively, and that any person having claim to such real or personal estate, who, at the time of such sale shall not be an inhabitant of this state, yet be of full age and of sane mind and memory, such person continuing to reside elsewhere shall be allowed to make his or her claim as aforesaid within five years, to be computed from and after the sale of the goods and chattels and seven years to be computed from and after the sale of the land by such person so claimed.

-SECT.
-VIII.
-And be it further enacted by the authority aforesaid, Of the debts That if any person, at the time of the death of any intestate as testates, aforesaid, shall be indebted to such intestate, or if any part of the whose privas estate, real or personal, which was of such intestate, and not mentioned and included in such inquisition, be in the hands or possession of any person dwelling within this state, the same shall be recovered to the use of the commonwealth, by information of debt, intrusion or action, in the nature of trover and conversion, or upon the case, for money received to the use of the commonwealth, as the case may require, in which proceedings, respectively, the inquisition touching the estate of such intestate shall be admissible evidence, to prove that the same intestate died without heirs or known kindred, as herein before described.
+[Section VI.]
+(Section VIII.
+P. L.) And be it further enacted by the authority aforesaid, That if any person at the time of the death of any intestate as aforesaid shall be indebted to such intestate, or if any part of the estate, real or personal which was of such intestate and not mentioned and included in such inquisition be in the hands or possession of any person dwelling within this state, the same shall be recovered to the use of the commonwealth by information of debt, intrusion or action in the nature or trover and conversion, or upon the case for money received to the use of the commonwealth, as the case may require, in which proceedings respectively the inquisition touching the estate of such intestate shall be admissible evidence to prove that the same intestate died without heirs or known kindred as hereinbefore described.